-MA vs MBA: Which Master’s Degree Is Right for Your Career?
+MA vs MBA: Which Masters Degree is Right for Your Career?

 The question of MA vs MBA shows up constantly in student forums, career advice threads, and late-night Google searches.
 International students have wrestled with this choice for years, and we get it — both degrees carry weight, both cost money and time, and both promise different benefits.